 After you’ve seen enough prancing Andalucian steeds, it is time to try some local sherry.
-There are several places to go – Sandeman bodegas is right next door to the Escuela, Tio Pepe is more centrally located and there are several others dotted around town and in the surrounding countryside.
-Sandeman has tours in english starting between 2.00 and 2.30 through the year.
-With most of the smaller bodegas, checking availability in advance will prevent disappointment of finding it closed when you turn up on the day.
+There are several places to go – Sandeman bodegas is right next door to the Escuela, Tio Pepe is more centrally located, and there are several others spots dotted around town and in the surrounding countryside.
+Sandeman has tours in English starting between 2pm and 2:30pm through the year.
+With most of the smaller bodegas, you should check availability in advance.

-Sherry is named after the city where it has been made for thousands of years and there is no place in the world where you can taste so many different vibrant varieties of the Palomino grape drink.
+Sherry is named after the city of Jerez, where it has been made for thousands of years, there is no place in the world where you can taste so many different vibrant varieties of the Palomino grape drink.

 Just before you set off on the short drive north to Seville, you can take the opportunity to take a stroll through the centre of Jerez and visit a couple of its historic sights.
 Two visit–worthy locations are the Jerez cathedral and the local Alcazar.
 The Cathedral is similar in style to others in the region but following a recent reconstruction is less opulent than some of its better known neighbours.
 For a small fee at the door, you can walk around and soak in the serenity of multiple chapels around the perimeter.
 With several large churches dotted around town, be sure to go to the right place!